 About James Turrell

-For more than four decades, Turrell has used light and space to extend and enhance perception.
-His Rice Skyspace, one of his largest, is his 73rd worldwide.
-It is also the first to be engineered for acoustics, both for live performances and for electronic music.
+For more than four decades, artist James Turrell has used light and space to extend and enhance perception.
+His Rice Skyspace, one of his largest, was built in 2012, and was his 73rd worldwide.
+It is also the first Skyspace to be engineered for acoustics, both for live performances and for electronic music.
 Turrell’s work has been the subject of more than 140 solo exhibitions worldwide since 1967.
 Since 1972, he has been transforming Roden Crater, a natural cinder volcano situated in Arizona’s Painted Desert, into a large-scale artwork.
 His permanent installations are on view at the Guggenheim Museum in New York; the Museum für Moderne Kunst in Frankfurt am Main, Germany; and the Panza Collection in Varese, Italy, among others.
 In 2009, the James Turrell Museum officially opened at the Bodega Colomé in Salta, Argentina.
 Turrell is the recipient of Guggenheim and MacArthur Fellowships.
-The artist has two other major projects in Houston: the Quaker Meetinghouse and “The Light Inside,” a site-specific, neon and ambiently lit interior installation at the Museum of Fine Arts, Houston.
+The artist has two other major projects in Houston: the Quaker Live Oak Meetinghouse and “The Light Inside,” a site-specific, neon and ambiently lit interior installation at the Museum of Fine Arts, Houston.
 Turrell received his B.A. from Pomona College and his M.F.A. from the Claremont Graduate School, University of California at Irvine.